-EFRAG considers that the seven criteria suggested in the RFI are useful.
-However, if the IASB would choose to apply the additional three criteria that are included in the RFI, but not among the criteria in the Due Process Handbook for new IFRS Standards or major amendments, EFRAG would recommend the IFRS Foundation's Due Process Oversight Committee IASB to consider whether, and if so how, the additional criteria should be added to the Due Process Handbook.
+EFRAG considers that the fourseven criteria contained suggested in the RFI are useful.
+However, if the IASB would choose to apply the additional three criteria that are included in the RFI, but not among the criteria in the Due Process Handbook are appropriate when deciding whether to add a potential project to its work plan.
+However, for new IFRS Standards or major amendments, EFRAG observes that, in addition to these four criteria, the IASB has developed on its own, three additional criteria (the last three in the RFI list) that it considers to be practical filters.